Why Babble Books?

 About the Author

-Stephanie Ciatti is a nationally certified speech-language pathologist and founder of Milwaukee Speech Therapy, LLC.
-She holds the Certificate of Clinical Competence from the American Speech and Hearing Association.
-Ciatti has extensive experience providing services in a variety of settings including school, clinical, and hospital.
+Stephanie Ciatti is a nationally certified Speech Language Pathologist.
+She holds the Certificate of Clinical Competence from the American Speech and Hearing Association and has experience in a variety of settings including school, developmental clinic, and hospital.